9.3.1 Disclosure

 2. Return - A return is any tax return or information return, schedules, and attachments, including any amendment or supplement, which are required or permitted to be filed and is filed by a taxpayer with the Secretary of the Treasury.
 A photocopy of a return is considered to be a return for this purpose.
 Examples include:

-1. income tax returns, such as Forms 1040, 1120, or 1065, including all schedules and attachments with the forms submitted in order to process the Forms 1040, 1120, or 1065
+1. Income tax returns, such as Forms 1040, 1120, or 1065, including all schedules and attachments with the forms submitted in order to process the Forms 1040, 1120, or 1065.

-2. information returns such as Forms W-2 or 1099
+2. Information returns such as Forms W2 or 1099.

-3. Employer's Annual Federal Unemployment (FUTA) Tax Returns (Forms 940), Employer's Quarterly Federal Tax Return (Form 941), Quarterly Federal Excise Tax Returns (Forms 720) or US Estate Tax Returns (Forms 706)
+3. Employer's Annual Federal Unemployment (FUTA) Tax Returns (Forms 940), Employer's Quarterly Federal Tax Return (Form 941), Quarterly Federal Excise Tax Returns (Forms 720) or US Estate Tax Returns (Forms 706).

-3. Return Information - The statutory definition of return information is very broad and relates primarily to that information gathered during the course of an investigation that did not come from the taxpayer or his/her representative.
-It includes any information other than a taxpayer’s return itself, which the IRS has obtained from any source or developed through any means that relates to the potential liability of any person under the IRC for any tax, penalty, interest, fine, forfeiture or other imposition or offense.
-Return information may also include, within the meaning of 26 USC §6103(b)(2) and (3), a suspicious return claiming a questionable refund if the suspicious return has not been determined to be a "return" within the meaning of 26 USC §6103(b)(1).
+1. Return information may also include, within the meaning of 26 USC 6103(b)(2) and (3), a suspicious return claiming a questionable refund if the suspicious return has not been determined to be a return within the meaning of IRC 6103(b)(1).
 A legal opinion should be sought as to the classification of the suspicious return (taxpayer return information versus return information) before proceeding with efforts to disclose information related to that return.
-Certain items of Return information may be disclosed by the IRS to the appropriate Federal agency head pursuant to the procedures set forth in 26 USC §6103(i)(3)(A).
-Such disclosures may not be made by CI, but must be referred to the local Disclosure Manager for possible disclosure to the Federal agency (see IRM 9.3.1.9 Reporting Violations of Crimes Outside of the Jurisdiction of IRS and IRM 11.3.28, Disclosure to Federal Agencies for Administration of Non-Tax Criminal Laws).
+Certain items of Return information may be disclosed by the IRS to the appropriate Federal agency head pursuant to the procedures set forth in IRC 6103(i)(3)(A).
+Such disclosures may not be made by CI but must be referred to the local Disclosure Manager for possible disclosure to the Federal agency (see IRM 9.3.1.9, Reporting Violations of Crimes Outside of the Jurisdiction of IRS, and IRM 11.3.28, Disclosure of Official Information, Disclosure to Federal Agencies for Administration of Non-Tax Criminal Laws).
 Return information includes information extracted from a return (e.g., the names of dependents, locations of business interests, bank accounts, etc.) Examples include:

-4. Taxpayer Return Information - 26 USC §6103(i) requires the IRS to make the distinction between taxpayer return information and return information (other than taxpayer return information) for disclosure purposes.
-Taxpayer return information is return information which is filed with or furnished to the IRS by or on behalf of the taxpayer to whom the return information relates (26 USC §6103(b)(3)).
-This includes, data supplied by a taxpayer's representative (e.g., his/her accountant) to the IRS in connection with an audit of the taxpayer's return (see IRM 11.3.28).
+4. Taxpayer Return Information - IRC 6103(i) requires the IRS to make the distinction between taxpayer return information and return information (other than taxpayer return information) for disclosure purposes.
+Taxpayer return information is return information which is filed with or furnished to the IRS by or on behalf of the taxpayer to whom the return information relates (IRC 6103(b)(3)).
+This distinction affects what may or may not be disclosed, and includes, data supplied by a taxpayer's representative (e.g., their accountant) to the IRS in connection with an audit of the taxpayer's return.
+This also affects to whom the information may be disclosed (see IRM 11.3.28, Disclosure of Official Information, Disclosure to Federal Agencies for Administration of Non-Tax Criminal Laws and IRM 11.3.28, Disclosure of Official Information, Disclosure to Federal Agencies for Administration of Non-Tax Criminal Laws).

 Administrative Investigation

 1. Official matters should not be discussed in public or within the hearing of the public.
 Further, when a discussion of findings, theories, and plans relating to an investigation is necessary in order to achieve a better understanding of the investigation, the discussion should be limited to the IRS personnel directly concerned, i.e., with a need to know.
-This does not preclude general (not case specific) discussions among special agents concerning investigative techniques, sources of information, etc.
+This does not preclude general (not case specific) discussions among special agents (SA) concerning investigative techniques, sources of information, etc.

 3. Employees may not use e-mail, text or instant messaging to transmit Sensitive But Unclassified (SBU) data unless they use an IRS Secure Messaging (SM) system.
 A secured messaging system is one that allows users to encrypt messages and attachments for transmission between IRS employees.
 However, both the sender and the recipient must have SM for transmission of enforcement information, even when encrypted.